MouriNaruto/MouriNaruto/resume/resume.typ

 == Introduction
 #separator()

 - Hi, I am Kenji Mouri.
-My legal name is Qi Lu which is used only when offline.
+My legal name is Qi Lu which is used only when in-person.
 MouriNaruto, Mouri_Naruto and Mouri are my typical usernames.
 - I am passionate about developing highly efficient software implementations with minimal syntax and reliance on third-party libraries.
 - I have created and maintained several open-source projects written